mutinex/mmm-eval/docs/user-guide/tests.md

 1. **Accuracy Tests**: Measure how well the model fits the data
 2. **Cross-Validation Accuracy Test**: Assess model generalization
 3. **Refresh Stability Tests**: Evaluate model stability over time
-4. **Performance Tests**: Measure computational efficiency
-5. **Robustness Tests**: Evaluate model sensitivity to data changes
+4. **Robustness Tests**: Evaluate model sensitivity to data changes

 ## Accuracy Tests

 Accuracy tests evaluate how well the model fits the data using different validation approaches.

-Accuracy can be considered a necessary, but not sufficient indicator of a good model - a model can have high predictive performance but still get the causal relationships in the data wrong.
+Accuracy can be considered a necessary, but not sufficient indicator of a good model - a model can perform well on accuracy tests but still get the causal relationships in the data wrong.
 However, it is very effective for identifying poor models, as poor in-sample and/or out-of-sample performance almost always implies that the model is failing to capture the causual structure of the problem at hand.